Sky Shield: An air defense system for Europe – DW – 09/24/2023

 German Chancellor Olaf Scholz, of the Social Democrat party (SPD), spoke of an "increase in safety for all of Europe," and argued that a European air defense system would cost less and be more effective than if every individual country set up their own expensive and complex systems.
 However, France, Italy and Poland are yet to join the initiative.
 Paris criticized that technology from the US and Israel would be purchased for the project.

-The goal of ESSI is to achieve the most well-coordinated defense system against short, medium and long-range threats from the air.
+The goal of the European Sky Shield Initiative (ESSI) is to achieve the most well-coordinated defense system against short, medium and long-range threats from the air.
 On its website, the German Defense Ministry defined short-range as up to 15 kilometers (9 miles) in distance across land and 6 kilometers in altitude.
 The medium range is 15-50 kilometers wide and up to 25 kilometers high.
 Long-range is more than 50 kilometers wide and up to 35 kilometers in altitude.

 IRIS-T to protect against drone attacks